yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 decide, on a per-identity case, whether to act as a proxy into another ACME Delegation server, or to behave as an IdO and obtain a certificate directly.
-The determining factor is whether it can successfully be authorized by the ACME server for the identity associated with the certificate request.
+The determining factor is whether it can successfully be authorized by the next-hop ACME server for the identity associated with the certificate request.

 The identities supported by each server and the disposition for each of them are preconfigured.